Desser/CE-12572182/README.md

 - Moved badge "In progress" to the right.

-- Main text color difficult to read, made more dark, and backgroumd made white.
+- Main text color difficult to read, made more dark.